 To celebrate International Women's Day, the Foundation convened a webinar, bringing together some of the top names in air pollution campaigning; Dr Maria Neira, World Health Organisation; Baroness Jenny Jones, a Green Party peer, Bhavrine Khandari, co-founder of Warrior Moms, a collection of mothers from all over India fighting air pollution.

-We have commissioned artist, Amanda Ward to produce a full-height statue of Ella in Bronze that will still be situated in the flower garden enclosure in Mountsfield Park, Lewisham
+We have commissioned artist, Hannah Stewart to produce a full-height statue of Ella in bronze that will still be situated in the flower garden enclosure in Mountsfield Park, Lewisham

 The tragedy of air pollution — and an urgent demand for clean air.
 Rosamund shares her heartbreaking story, and how breathing clean air is every child’s human right.